abraham5059/-Basic-Analytics_Practice/README.md

 After developing and applying light analysis/ reporting (Such as data filtering, excel formulations & conditional formatting) I then proceed towards the next step of the data analysis which is visualization.
 This helps visualize the data and lets the data convey what the information is without bias.
+Therefore, the data from Avalon City Weath Inequality 2025 table will be used to drive better business decisions to determine needs regarding wealth inequlaity in the city.